Chapter 6: Contract Administration

-- All administrative record-keeping and file management requirements in the Federal Acquisition Regulation (FAR) and Defense Federal Acquisition Regulation Supplement (DFARS) continue under contingency, humanitarian assistance, or peacekeeping conditions.
+- All administrative record-keeping and file management requirements in the Federal Acquisition Regulation (FAR) and Defense Federal Acquisition Regulation Supplement (DFARS) apply under contingency, humanitarian assistance, and peacekeeping conditions.

 - Contract files must be organized and sufficiently annotated to document the actions taken and the supporting rationale for the entire procurement process.

 - Contracting does not end with contract award.
-Contract administration completes the cycle and ensures that customer needs are satisfied.
+Contract administration ensures that customer needs are satisfied and that the contractor has been paid for performance.

-- Fast and accurate reporting is the key to satisfactory contract performance.
-Timely identification and documentation of deficient contractor performance are critical.
+- Fast and accurate reporting is critical to satisfactory contract performance.
+This includes timely identification and documentation of contractor performance.

 - Contracting officer’s representatives (CORs) must be appointed and properly trained.